grandao0/work-work-gcp/README.md

 You can also click on the SSH link for the VM instance in the console to open an SSH prompt in a new browser window.
 You can use standard Unix commands like `ps` to see if Ngnix is running on your instance.

 `ps aux | grep nginx`

+#### Creating a Persistent Disk

+Google Compute Engine provides persistent disks for use as the primary storage for your virtual machine instances.
+Like physical hard drives, persistent disks exist independently of the rest of your machine – if a virtual machine instance is deleted, the attached persistent disk continues to retain its data and can be attached to another instance.

+There are 2 types of persistent disks:

+- Standard persistent disk
+- SSD Persistent disk

+Each type of persistent disks will have different capacity limits.

+#### Activate Google Cloud Shell

+`gcloud auth list`

+`gcloud config list project`

+If it is not, you can set it with this command:

+`gcloud config set project <PROJECT_ID>`

+#### Create a new instance

+In Cloud Shell command line, use the `gcloud` command to create a new virtual machine instance named `gcelab`:

+`gcloud compute instances create gcelab --zone us-central1-c`

+The newly created virtual machine instance will have a default 10 GB persistent disk as the boot disk.

+#### Create a new persistent disk

+Because we want to attach this disk to the virtual machine instance we created in the previous step, the zone must be the same.

+Still in the Cloud Shell command line, use the following command to create a new disk named `mydisk`:

+`gcloud compute disks create mydisk --size=200GB \
+--zone us-central1-c`

+#### Attaching a disk

+Attaching the persistent disk

+You can attach a disk to a running virtual machine.
+Let's attach the new disk (`mydisk`) to the virtual machine instance you just created (`gcelab`).

+Use the following command to attach the disk:

+`gcloud compute instances attach-disk gcelab --disk mydisk --zone us-central1-c`

+Finding the persistent disk in the virtual machine

+The persistent disk is now available as a block device in the virtual machine instance.
+Let's take a look.

+1. SSH into the virtual machine:

+`gcloud compute ssh gcelab --zone us-central1-c`

+2. At the prompt, enter `y` to continue.

+3. When prompted for an RSA key pair passphrase, press <b>enter</b> for no passphrase, and then press <b>enter</b> again to confirm no passphrase.

+4. Now find the disk device by listing the disk devices in `/dev/disk/by-id/`.

+`ls -l /dev/disk/by-id/`

+You found the file, the default name is:

+`scsi-0Google_PersistentDisk_persistent-disk-1.`

+If you want a different device name, when you attach the disk, you would specify the `device-name` parameter.
+For example, to specify a device name, when you attach the disk you would use the command:

+`gcloud compute instances attach-disk gcelab --disk mydisk --device-name <YOUR_DEVICE_NAME> --zone us-central1-c`

+Formatting and mounting the persistent disk
+Once you find the block device, you can partition the disk, format it, and then mount it using the following Linux utilities:

+- `mkfs:` creates a filesystem
+- `mount:` attaches to a filesystem

+1. Make a mount point:

+`sudo mkdir /mnt/mydisk`

+2. Next, format the disk with a single `ext4` filesystem using the `mkfs` tool.
+This command deletes all data from the specified disk:

+`sudo mkfs.ext4 -F -E lazy_itable_init=0,lazy_journal_init=0,discard /dev/disk/by-id/scsi-0Google_PersistentDisk_persistent-disk-1`

+3. Now use the `mount` tool to mount the disk to the instance with the `discard` option enabled:

+`sudo mount -o discard,defaults /dev/disk/by-id/scsi-0Google_PersistentDisk_persistent-disk-1 /mnt/mydisk`

+That's it!

+Automatically mount the disk on restart

+By default the disk will not be remounted if your virtual machine restarts.
+To make sure the disk is remounted on restart, you need to add an entry into `/etc/fstab.`

+1. Open `/etc/fstab` in nano to edit.

+`sudo nano /etc/fstab`

+2. Add the following below the line that starts with "UUID=..."

+`/dev/disk/by-id/scsi-0Google_PersistentDisk_persistent-disk-1 /mnt/mydisk ext4 defaults 1 1`

+`/etc/fstab` content should look like this:

+`UUID=e084c728-36b5-4806-bb9f-1dfb6a34b396 / ext4 defaults 1 1
+/dev/disk/by-id/scsi-0Google_PersistentDisk_persistent-disk-1 /mnt/mydisk ext4 defaults 1 1`

+3. Save and exit nano by pressing `Ctrl+o`, `Enter`, `Ctrl+x`, in that order.

+#### Local SSDs

+Google Compute Engine can also attach local SSDs.
+Local SSDs are physically attached to the server hosting the virtual machine instance to which they are mounted.
+This tight coupling offers superior performance, with very high input/output operations per second (IOPS) and very low latency compared to persistent disks.

+Local SSD performance offers:

+- Less than 1 ms of latency
+- Up to 680,000 read IOPs and 360,000 write IOPs

+These performance gains require certain trade-offs in availability, durability, and flexibility.
+Because of these trade-offs, local SSD storage is not automatically replicated and all data can be lost in the event of a host error or a user configuration error that makes the disk unreachable.
+Users must take extra precautions to backup their data.

+This lab does not cover local SSDs.
+To maximize the local SSD performance, you'll need to use a special Linux image that supports NVMe.